mackysoft/Vision/README.md

 ## <a id="utilities" href="#utilities"> Utilities </a>

-Vision provides generic functions that can be used with no coding.
+Vision provides utility components that can be used with no coding.

 ### <a id="culling-target-renderers" href="#culling-target-renderers"> Culling Target Renderers </a>